inlab-geo/espresso/docs/README.md

 $ mamba env create -f environment.yml
 ```

-3. Install `cofi_espresso` with all contributions by running one of the below
+3. Install `espresso` with all contributions by running one of the below

 ```console
 $ python espresso_machine/build_package/build.py               # if you want to be quick